Foreigners can get Swiss citizenship after 12 years of living in Switzerland, or less in certain situations, or opt for Swiss permanent residency.

 Different conditions apply for citizens who are from a country in the European Union or European Free Trade Association (EFTA) (EU plus Iceland, Liechtenstein, Norway and Switzerland).
 Read the requirements in our guide for EU/EFTA nationals moving to Switzerland.

 If you are a non-EU/EFTA citizen, after you have lived in Switzerland for 10 years (or less for some nationalities) you can apply for a Swiss settlement or permanent residence permit.
-You can also apply to become naturalised as a Swiss citizen after 12 years, or less in some situations, such as marriage or birth.
+You can also apply to become naturalized as a Swiss citizen after 12 years, or less in some situations, such as marriage or birth.

-Many foreigners who live long-term in Switzerland appear happy to remain on a Swiss permanent residence permit rather than go through the lengthy Swiss naturalisation process.
+Many foreigners who live long-term in Switzerland appear happy to remain on a Swiss permanent residence permit rather than go through the lengthy Swiss naturalization process.
 A Federal Commission on Migration study published in 2012 found that while around 900,000 people in Switzerland were eligible for citizenship, only around 36,000 people – just 2 percent of foreigners in Switzerland – had become Swiss citizens the year before.
 Switzerland, however, ranked third out of 30 developed countries on the Inclusive Development Index (IDI) 2017 – which measures the equality of access to life opportunities – noted for its quality digital and healthcare infrastructure, education and home and financial asset ownership.

 A Swiss permanent residence permit (settlement permit C) allows you to live in Switzerland under the same conditions and enjoy most of the same benefits as Swiss nationals.
 These include: